A look at Gravity Forms

 Using segments to create new offerings

-Every time I create pricing options, I want to link the attributes that drive price to the value perceived by the segment.
+Every time I create pricing options, I want to link the attributes that drive the price to the value perceived by the segment.

 So it means, for me, that I would change how the current licenses work.
 Today, you either buy a form license, a form license and email integration, or everything else.